 20 rows are loaded now because Excel is not counting the header this time.

-3. Using VBA to Combine Data from Multiple Sheets
+3. Combining Data from Multiple Sheets Using VBA Macro Tool

 Now I will apply VBA macro to combine data from multiple sheets.
 Suppose your workbook has two worksheets, Dataset (Physics_A) and Dataset (Physics_B) and you are going to combine the data from these datasets into a new worksheet named Consolidate.